SvetlinZarev/coding-challenges/leetcode/500 - 599/560 - Subarray Sum Equals K.md

     for from in 0..nums.len() {
         let mut sum = 0;

+        // skip all elements before index `from`, but not `from` itself
-        for y in nums.iter().copied().skip(from) {
+        // otherwise it will not be part of the prefix sum for y in nums.iter().copied().skip(from) {
             sum += y;
             if sum == k {